Updated November 2025

 Proposals to delay treatment for Powys Patients in English Hospitals

-The revised plans were unanimously approved at a meeting of Powys Teaching Health Board on 26th March.
-The Board said it needed to consider additional action to live within their means, and to respond to the financial expectations set out by Welsh Government.
-It will mean hospitals in Hereford, Shrewsbury, Telford and Oswestry will be asked to operate on NHS Wales performance targets, slowing down treatment for Powys patients.
-These measures will begin from July 2025.
+The Board said it needed to consider additional action to live within-their-means and to respond to the financial expectations set out by Welsh Government.
+It now means hospitals in Hereford, Shrewsbury, Telford and Oswestry will operate on NHS Wales performance targets, slowing down treatment for Powys patients.

 Asking health providers in England to slow down the delivery of care for Powys patients, despite there being sufficient capacity, is indefensible.
 It is not acceptable for Powys patients to be treated as second-class citizens.